Peer-Predictive Self-Training for Language Model Reasoning: Why Is Verification Easier Than Generation: A Transformer Architecture Perspective

 \subsection{Additional Reproducibility Details}

-This section reports only implementation-level details not specified in the main text; all training and evaluation code is provided in the supplementary materials.
+This section reports only implementation-level details not specified in the main text; all training and evaluation code is publicly available at \url{https://github.com/chen-lab-seas/Peer-Predictive-Self-Training}.
 For evaluation, all models use stochastic decoding with temperature $0.7$ and sampling enabled, and results are averaged over $10$ independent runs with different random seeds to estimate variance.
 Error bars denote $\pm 1$ standard deviation across runs.

 For baseline supervised fine-tuning (SFT), each model is trained independently on $500$ examples from OpenMathInstruct-2 for $5$ epochs using causal language modeling, with per-device batch size $1$, gradient accumulation of $8$ steps, and learning rate $10^{-6}$.
 The learning rate for all baselines is lightly tuned and found to have no significant impact; we therefore use the same learning rate as PST to ensure a consistent comparison.

 For verifiable reinforcement learning, we adopt group relative policy optimization (GRPO) as implemented in the TRL library~\cite{trl_grpo}, which optimizes the policy directly using scalar rewards assigned to generated completions.
 The reward is binary and fully verifiable: a completion receives reward $1$ if the gold numeric answer appears as a standalone number in the output text and $0$ otherwise.
-GRPO training uses $5$ epochs, per-device batch size $1$, gradient accumulation $8$, learning rate $10^{-6}$, and samples $4$ completions per prompt during training, with prompt and completion lengths capped at $512$ and $256$ tokens respectively.
-For PST training, models are shuffled at the start of each epoch using a fixed seed so that the identity of the final aggregating model rotates across epochs; the final model produces the aggregate response but is updated only via standard next-token prediction on its own output, while non-final models are updated by next-token cross-entropy on their own generated responses scaled by a sigmoid function of the PMI-based reward with temperature $\tau=3.0$.
+GRPO training uses $5$ epochs, per-device batch size $1$, gradient accumulation of $8$ steps, learning rate $10^{-6}$, and samples $4$ completions per prompt during training, with prompt and completion lengths capped at $512$ and $256$ tokens respectively.

+For PST training, models are shuffled at the start of each epoch using a fixed seed so that the identity of the final aggregating model rotates across epochs.
+The final model produces the aggregate response but is updated only via standard next-token prediction on its own output, while non-final models are updated by next-token cross-entropy on their own generated responses, scaled by a sigmoid function of the PMI-based signal with temperature $\tau=3.0$.
 Gradients are clipped to global norm $1.0$, and optimization steps are skipped whenever non-finite gradients are detected.